-- 17.3.2 that the student's failure or ineligibility for the award was caused by extenuating circumstances which have significantly disadvantaged the student, more severely than typical circumstances experienced by their peers and their academic record and approach to their learning and other needs show that the student does have the academic potential to gain the award sought. - 17.3.3 There is new evidence which could not have been considered or taken effect when the first decision of non-progression was made. - 17.4 Where the appeal is upheld the Panel will prescribe the compulsory conditions for the students return to study; namely: - 17.4.1 For the student to retake, resubmit or resit the examination, assessment and or appraisal. - 17.4.2 Repeat the year in full or part and undertake all in-attendance teaching and assessment. - 17.4.3 any required period of deferral - 17.4.4 any requirement for confirmation from an Occupational Health physician that the student is fit to study before the student can return to study. - 17.4.5 any other actions considered important for future success such as engaging with learning support or other specialist advice. - 17.5 The student's Return to Study status would be that of a 'resit' student meaning they have one last opportunity to fulfil the condition with no 2nd sit entitlement. - 17.6 The Panel may not permit a student to progress on their programme of study without having passed the examination/assessment or appraisal that they had failed before the appeal.
-However, if there is a case of miscalculation of results or misinterpretation of regulations the student would be deemed to have passed following an appeal. - 17.7 Where a student's maximum period of registration has been exhausted a request for Suspension of Regulations (SoRs) will need to be submitted to the Registrar by the Chair for approval.
+- 17.5.2 that the student's failure or ineligibility for the award was caused by extenuating circumstances which have significantly disadvantaged the student, more severely than typical circumstances experienced by their peers and their academic record and approach to their learning and other needs show that the student does have the academic potential to gain the award sought. - 17.5.3 There is new evidence which could not have been considered or taken effect when the first decision of non-progression was made. - 17.6 Where the appeal is justified the Panel will prescribe the compulsory conditions for the student's return to study; namely: - 17.6.1 For the student to retake, resubmit or resit the examination, assessment and or appraisal. - 17.6.2 Repeat the year in full or part and undertake all in-attendance teaching and assessment. - 17.6.3 any required period of deferral - 17.6.4 any requirement for confirmation from an Occupational Health physician that the student is fit to study before the student can return to study. - 17.6.5 any other actions considered important for future success such as engaging with learning support or other specialist advice. - 17.7 The student's Return to Study status would be that of a 'resit' student meaning they have one last opportunity to fulfil the condition with no 2nd sit entitlement. - 17.8 The Panel may not permit a student to progress on their programme of study without having passed the examination/assessment or appraisal that they had failed before the appeal.
+However, if there is a case of miscalculation of results or misinterpretation of regulations the student would be deemed to have passed following an appeal. - 17.9 Where a student's maximum period of registration has been exhausted a request for Suspension of Regulations (SoRs) will need to be submitted to the Registrar by the Chair for approval.
 In such cases, an appeal outcome cannot be determined until this process is complete.
 Should the SoR not be approved this would deem the appeal not upheld.
-The student will be given sufficient reason as to how the outcome was decided and would be eligible to appeal the decision under the Final Formal Review Procedures (section 11).
+The student will be given sufficient reason as to how the outcome was decided and would be eligible to appeal the decision under the Final Formal Review Procedures (section 19).

-18. Communication of the outcome
+18 Communication of the outcome

-- 18.1 Written communication before and after the panel hearing will be in PDF and emailed to the student's RVC email address by the SACC Team. - 18.2 Students will also be notified of the decision of the Appeal Panel in writing not more than 7 calendar days after the hearing. - 18.3 Students will be informed verbally, in person or by telephone, by the Panel or the Secretary, of the decision on the day of the hearing or the following day.
+- 18.3 Written communication before and after the panel hearing will be in PDF and emailed to the student's RVC email address by the SRC Team. - 18.4 Students will also be notified of the decision of the Appeal Panel in writing not more than7 calendar days after the hearing. - 18.5 Students will be informed verbally, in person or by telephone, by the Panel or the Secretary, of the decision on the day of the hearing or the following day.

-19. Final Formal Review (Internal)
+19 Final Formal Review (Internal)

-- 19.1 The student can request a Final Formal Review if they have grounds to believe: - 19.1.1 There is new evidence that could not have been, or for good reason was not, made available at the time of the hearing. - 19.1.2 Evidence can be produced of significant procedural errors made during the formal complaints process. - 19.1.3 Any remedy or outcome proposed as a resolution to the appeal is manifestly unreasonable. - 19.2 Students requesting a Final Formal Review must do so in writing to the Director of Governance at governance@rvc.ac.uk within 28 days of the formal complaint outcome.
+19.3 The student can request a Final Formal Review if they have grounds to believe:

+- 19.3.1 There is new evidence that could not have been, or for good reason was not, made available at the time of the hearing. - 19.3.2 Evidence can be produced of significant procedural errors made during the formal complaints process. - 19.3.3 Any remedy or outcome proposed as a resolution to the appeal is manifestly unreasonable. - 19.4 Students requesting a Final Formal Review must complete and submit a Final Formal Request Form to the Student Appeals, Complaints and Conduct team at ffr@rvc.ac.uk within 14 calendar days of the formal misconduct outcome.
 Full details and process are outlined in the Final Formal Review Procedures.

-20. Completion of procedures information
+20 Completion of procedures information